ocaml/flexdll/README.md

 wrapper will produce new temporary object files for them.
-If you want to understand better how FlexDLL works, you can use the `-v` and `-save-temps` command options to tell the wrapper to show you the linker command line and to keep those temporary files alive (by default, there are removed automatically).
+If you want to understand better how FlexDLL works, you can use the `-v` and `-save-temps` command options to tell the wrapper to show you the linker command line and to preserve those temporary files alive (by default, they are removed automatically).

 Some object files can mention default libraries (they correspond to the